ph0ph0/FlowMarketplaceEventMonitor/README.md

 ## Monthly Cost Estimate

+**WARNING**: Never leave AWS services running if you do not fully understand their costs!!!
+Please perform your own accurate cost analysis before running this application for extended periods!

 A very, very rough estimate of the cost of running this architecture is about $40 per month.
 This was calculated using the AWS Pricing Calculator and various online tools.
 The approximate breakdown is as follows:

 * Lambda Functions: ~$0 (free tier)